 The researchers found that a shopper’s perceived duration of their restrictions influences whether they’ll be more responsive to marketing to a concrete or abstract mindset—what is called the shopper’s “construal level.”

-When thinking concretely, we focus on how we’ll carry out an action.
-When thinking abstractly, we focus on why to take one or another action.
+Those who consider their disability to be short-term think concretely, focusing on how to carry out an action.
+Those who consider their disability to be long-term think abstractly, focusing on why to take one or another action.
 Ranking alternatives by ease of use is concrete.
 Ranking alternatives by item quality is abstract.
 A chocolate candy might be thought of concretely in terms of the appeal of its particular ingredients or abstractly in terms of how good eating it leads one to feel.
 An ad for a diamond pendant could use the tag line, “Flawless quality and pure color,” in order to appeal to concrete thinkers, or “Make it unforgettable,” to appeal to abstract thinkers.

 Compared to those who think concretely, shoppers thinking abstractly prefer a broader categorization of products when evaluating alternatives in a store.
 In the study of perceived duration of restrictions, those considering their gluten-free restriction to be long-term preferred supermarket shelves with all the gluten-free items shelved together.
 On the other hand, those who considered the restriction temporary, such as for a limited-term diet, preferred shelves to contain adjacent assortments of gluten-free and non-gluten-free products.
 They were comfortable with narrower categories, which is a characteristic of concrete thinking.